LoopZ/V8Power/README.txt

                 selected (0-3600).
 Note that even if the user navigates to a different item, the original default item will be selected when the timeout is achieved.
+    /P n        Use polling mode and preselect item number n as the current choice.
+Note, any change of selection will exit vchoice and return 100+ the current choice number.

     tba         (Still under development, more to be announced)